DinoChiesa/Gemini-Function-Calling/README.md

 within the app's logic, or remote APIs accessible to the app, but not accessible directly by the Gemini model.

+## How does function calling work in Gemini?

 It looks like this:

 ![function calling image](https://cloud.google.com/static/vertex-ai/generative-ai/docs/multimodal/images/function-calling.png)

 In English,

+1. The app defines functions, and the application code hosts the logic for these functions that can perform specific actions (e.g., get current weather, fetch product details from a database, book a meeting).

-- the user provides a prompt, eg,  "This week, what evening will  be cooler, Wednesday or Thursday?"
+2. The app passes function descriptions to the remote model (Gemini),  along with the user prompt, eg,  "This week, which evening will be cooler, Wednesday or Thursday?"

-- the application (agent) sends that prompt, along with a description of a set of available functions, up to the remote model (Gemini) .

-- Gemini looks at the prompt, and the available tools, and tsends back a reply instructing the app to invoke one of the tools.

-- the agent does that, and then sends the original prompt, plus the results of the tool invocaiton, back up to Gemini.

-- Gemini forms a response based on all of that input, sends it back to the application.
+   These function descriptions include the name, parameters, and purpose of each available function.

+3. Gemini analyzes the prompt: If Gemini determines that responding to the user's request requires additional information from one of the defined functions, Gemini doesn't try to answer directly.
+Instead, Gemini returns a "function call" request, a structured JSON object indicating which function it wants the agent to call and with what arguments - probably extracted from the user's prompt.

+4. The app executes the function, with the provided arguments.

+5. The app then sends the function's result back to Gemini, along with the original prompt.
+"The user said THIS, and also here's the information from that function you asked me to invoke."

+6. Gemini uses the additional "context" to generate a final response: Gemini incorporates the information from your function's execution to provide a comprehensive and relevant answer to the user's original prompt.

-- The application returns the response to the user.
+7. The application returns the response to the user.

+Steps 2 through 5 can be iterative.

 NB: While the documentation on the referenced page specifically refers to Vertex AI, the generic Gemini endpoint available at generativelanguage.googleapis.com also supports